cbg-ethz/epistasis-formulas/README.md

         Similarly, the code computes all other intervals for the various higher-order interactions described above.

+# Dependencies:

+* [NumPy](http://www.numpy.org/): Python interface to store and operate on numerical arrays
+* [Itertools](https://docs.python.org/2/library/itertools.html): Python module used to creat iterators

+The epistasis.py file uses the code contained in the following files:

+* Circuits.py: generates all 2 and 3 dimensional circuit interactions inside n-dimensional hypercubes.
+* Fourier.py: module written to compute interactions coordinates as described in equation 8 in N. Beerenkinkel et al, [Epistasis and shapes of fitness landscapes](http://www3.stat.sinica.edu.tw/statistica/oldpdf/A17n43.pdf)
+* Slicing.py: generates all possible contexts for circuit and interaction coordinates.
+* Utlis.py: minor module with additional codes used in the above files.

 # Observation:

-The code builds on:
+The code builds on:  Python sequences.
-* Python sequences.
 In particular tuple/list/dict comprehensions, generators and 'yield   from' idioms have been extensively applied to delegate a lot of data manipulation to Python.
-* The package NumPy.
-Tensors and slicing determine how the fitness projections are created.
 Only simple mathematical operators are used (inner product, matrix product).
-* Elementary interval arithmetics.
+Elementary interval arithmetics.

 # References: